Nakhon Sawan

-Nakhon Sawan (นครสวรรค์, [ná(ʔ).kʰɔ̄ːn sā.wǎn]) is a city (thesaban nakhon) in Thailand, the name literally means "Heavenly City".
-The city is the capital of Nakhon Sawan Province, and covers the complete subdistrict (tambon) Pak Nam Pho and parts of Khwae Yai, Nakhon Sawan Tok, Nakhon Sawan Ok and Wat Sai, all of Mueang Nakhon Sawan district.
+Nakhon Sawan (นครสวรรค์, [ná(ʔ).kʰɔ̄ːn sā.wǎn]) is a city (thesaban nakhon) in Thailand.
+The name literally means "Heavenly City".
+The city is the capital of Nakhon Sawan province, and covers the complete subdistrict (tambon) of Pak Nam Pho and parts of Khwae Yai, Nakhon Sawan Tok, Nakhon Sawan Ok and Wat Sai, as well as all of Mueang Nakhon Sawan district.
 As of 31 December 2020, it has a population of 82,305.
 Nakhon Sawan is 238 km north of Bangkok.

 Geography

-Nakhon Sawan is about 250 km north of Bangkok, and marks the point of confluence of two of Thailands major rivers, the Ping and the Nan.
+Nakhon Sawan is about 250 km north of Bangkok, and marks the point of confluence of two of Thailand's major rivers, the Ping and the Nan.
 These converge in Nakhon Sawan to form the Chao Phraya which flows south to Bangkok and out into the Gulf of Thailand.
 The city's surroundings are mostly flat, but in the city itself a hill rises about 110 m above the plain.

 Bueng Boraphet, east of Nakhon Sawan, is Thailand's biggest freshwater swamp.